 Difficulty in the following areas should be evaluated:

 These symptoms result from hereditary or environmental influences, or as a result of trauma to the face.
-A consultation will be held to perform a complete physical examination with and x-rays as necessary before any treatment begins.
+A consultation will be held with the jaw surgeon to perform a complete physical examination with X-rays as necessary before any treatment begins.
 During the pre-treatment consultation process, feel free to ask any questions that you have regarding your treatment.
 Our jaw surgeons work very closely with your orthodontist throughout your treatment to optimize the timing of your care and the overall result.

 Our jaw surgeons and the orthodontists they work with use modern techniques and three-dimensional model X-rays and diagnostic models of your teeth to facilitate your treatment.
 The jaw surgery can move your teeth and jaws into a new position that results in a more attractive, functional, and healthy dental-facial relationship.
 Our jaw surgeons will describe the surgical process to you in the level of detail you desire.
 Our goal is to help you understand the benefits of orthognathic surgery.